uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Teaching

 Part of your base [funding package](#funding-package) at UofT is a TAship in the fall and winter semesters.
 These TAships are 70 hours per semester, earning at a union specified rate in excess of $42/hour.
-Duties include running tutorials, holding office hours, marking assignments and tes
+Duties include running tutorials, holding office hours, running planetarium shows and observing nights, and marking assignments and tests, although they vary depending on the course you choose.
 Buy-outs
 Summer/additional TAships
 ### Courses to TA